jodros/extend.sile/README.md

 # extend.sile

 A bunch of changes and new packages for the SILE typesetting system I've making for personal use.
+The name is to be changed to a more creative one, someday...

+My goal is to actually make books with this extension.

+Although it's a personal project, PRs are welcome.

 All details are still to be written in the documentation...